akitaki79/FlicknFind/README.md

 No installation required!
 Try Flick n Find directly on Streamlit Cloud: [FlicknFind](https://flicknfind.streamlit.app/)

+_Note: Running it on the cloud may be very slow._

 ### Option 2: Run Locally

 1. Clone the repository: